ljjTYJR/slam_demo/README.md

-# slam_demo

-A simple implementation of the SLAM system.
+# A toy SLAM system